-- A. The modeling organization shall maintain a complete procedure of coding guidelines consistent with current software engineering practices. - B. The modeling organization shall maintain a complete procedure used in creating, deriving, or procuring and verifying databases or data files accessed by components. - C. All components shall be traceable, through explicit component identification in the flood model representations (e.g., flowcharts) down to the code level. - D. The modeling organization shall maintain a table of all software components affecting flood loss costs and flood probable maximum loss levels with the following table columns: (1) component name, (2) number of lines of code, minus blank and comment lines, and (3) number of explanatory comment lines. - E. Each component shall be sufficiently and consistently commented so that a software engineer unfamiliar with the code shall be able to comprehend the component logic at a reasonable level of abstraction. - F. The modeling organization shall maintain the following documentation for all components or data modified by items identified in Standard GF-1, Scope of the Flood Model and Its Implementation, Audit 6: - 1.
+- A. The modeling organization shall maintain aA complete procedure of coding guidelines consistent with current software engineering practices shall be maintained. - B. Network organization documentation shall be maintained. - BC.
+The modeling organization shall maintain aA complete procedure used in creating, deriving, or procuring and verifying databases or data files accessed by components shall be maintained. - CD.
+All components shall be traceable, through explicit component identification in the flood model representations (e.g., flowcharts) down to the code level. - DE.
+The modeling organization shall maintain aA table of all software components affecting flood loss costs and flood probable maximum loss levels shall be maintained with the following table columns: (1) component name, (2) number of lines of code, minus blank and comment lines, and (3) number of explanatory comment lines. - EF.
+Each component shall be sufficiently and consistently commented so that a software engineer unfamiliar with the code shall be able to comprehend the component logic at a reasonable level of abstraction. - FG.
+The modeling organization shall maintain the following documentation shall be maintained for all components or data modified by items identified in Flood Standard GF-1, Scope of the Flood Model and Its Implementation, Disclosure 8 and Audit 69: - 1.
 A list of all equations and formulas used in documentation of the flood model with definitions of all terms and variables. - 2.
-A cross-referenced list of implementation source code terms and variable names corresponding to items within F.1 above.
+A cross-referenced list of implementation source code terms and variable names corresponding to items within FG.1 above. - H. Flood model code and data shall be accompanied by documented maintenance, testing, and update plans with their schedules.
+The vintage of the code and data shall be justified.

-Purpose: To implement the flood model based on requirements (CIF-2, Flood Model Requirements) and design (CIF-3, Flood Model Architecture and Component Design).
+Purpose: To implement the flood model based on requirements (Flood Standard CIF-2, Flood Model Requirements) and design (Flood Standard CIF-3, Flood Model Architecture Organization and Component Design).
 The flood model implementation is created using computer software (i.e., code) and data.
 Elements formed in the design stage should be fully traceable to components of the implementation.
 The design stage serves as an abstract, and often visual, representation of the underlying implementation comprised of code and data.